-Rainwater harvesting is growing in popularity among UK homeowners and self-builders as a way to live more sustainably and save on water bills.
+Rainwater tanks are growing in popularity among UK homeowners and self-builders as a way to live more sustainably and save on water bills.
 By capturing rainwater, you can reduce demand on mains water and help mitigate issues like droughts and storm runoff flooding.
-One key decision when planning a rainwater harvesting system is whether to use an aboveground tank or an underground tank.
-Both options can store rainwater for uses such as garden irrigation, toilet flushing, or even laundry, but they come with different advantages and considerations.
+One key decision when planning a rainwater tank system is whether to install an aboveground tank or an underground tank.
+Both types of rainwater tanks can store water for uses such as garden irrigation, toilet flushing, or even laundry, but they come with different advantages and considerations.

-Aboveground rainwater tanks are installed on the surface (in a garden or alongside a house) and are often the simplest form of rainwater harvesting.
-Many homes already use small above-ground barrels or water butts connected to gutter downpipes to collect rain for watering plants.
-However, above-ground tanks can also be much larger, up to tens of thousands of litres, to serve bigger gardens, farms, or even some household uses.
-Here are the key pros and cons of above-ground systems:
+Aboveground rainwater tanks are installed on the surface, in a garden or alongside a house, and are often the simplest way to start collecting and storing rainwater.
+Many homes already use small aboveground barrels or water butts connected to gutter downpipes to collect rain for watering plants.
+However, aboveground rainwater tanks can also be much larger, up to tens of thousands of litres, to serve bigger gardens, farms, or even some household uses.
+Here are the key pros and cons of aboveground rainwater tanks:

 Advantages of Aboveground Rainwater Tanks